September 12, 2024

 With the strong groundwork scientists, mathematicians, and programmers established in the 1950s, the 1960s saw accelerated innovation.
 This decade brought in a slew of new AI research studies, programming languages, educational programs, robots, and even movies.

-Important dates:
+Important Dates:

 • 1961: General Motors began using Unimate, the first industrial robot, in its assembly lines.
 In his original 1954 patent, inventor George Devol described a “programmed article transfer” machine, an autonomous device that could perform systematic digital commands.
-At General Motors, Unimate was assigned to extract hot metal castings from another machine, a job that was too hazardous for humans.
+At General Motors, Unimate was assigned to extract hot metal castings from another machine, a job too hazardous for humans.

 • 1964: Daniel Bobrow, another computer scientist, built the AI program STUDENT to solve word problems in high school algebra books.
 Written with the LISP programming language, STUDENT is considered an early example of natural language processing.